Boys Like You

 Ron Davies) is a very young Ricky Skaggs.
 Ricky had just won the CMA Award for Best Male Vocalist and was kind enough to join Gail in the

 studio for this duet.
-Ricky also played all of the fiddle parts on It's You Alone.
-This song was released as a radio single just as Gail was leaving
+Ricky also played all of the fiddle parts on this song.
+It was released as a single on country radio just as Gail was leaving Warner Bros. to

-Warner Bros.
-Records to sign with RCA.
+sign with RCA Records.
 Subsequently, the single did not receive much, if any, support from her previous record label.